Stochastic homogenization of dynamical discrete optimal transport: Preliminaries

 \begin{enumerate} \item $\sum_{y\sim x}\mathcal J^\eps_v(x,y)=0$ $\forall x\in\cXe$; \item $|\iota\calJ^\eps_v|(A)\leq C |v| \Lm^n(A)$ for every orthotope (hyperbox) $A\subset \R^n$ of side length at least $\eps$ in all directions, where $C=C(R,n)$; \item $\iota \calJ^\eps_v\weakstar v\Lm^n$ vaguely. \end{enumerate} \end{lemma} \begin{proof} For (1): Clearly, $v_\eps$ is divergence-free in $(\eps \Z^n, n.n.)$.
 By the above definition, the divergence of $J_{\phi_\eps(z,z')}$ is $\delta_{\phi_\eps(z')} - \delta_{\phi_\eps(z)}$, and summing over all nearest neighbors yields

 For (2): Observe that

 where in the last step we used that $A$ has side length at least $\eps$ in all directions.

 For (3): It suffices to show the assertion for $v=e_i$.
-Note that (2) implies compactness in the vague topology by virtue of the local De La Vall\'ee Poussin criterion, see e.g. \cite[Corollary 1.60]{ambrosio2000functions}.
-The limit must be $e_i\Lm^n$: Take a test function $\varphi\in C_c(\R^n;\R^n)$, then
+Note that (2) implies compactness in the vague topology by virtue of De La Vall\'ee Poussin's theorem, see e.g. \cite[Corollary 1.60]{ambrosio2000functions}.
+The limit must be $e_i\Lm^n$.
+To see this, take a test function $\varphi\in C_c(\R^n;\R^n)$, then